 Good feedback behaviours

-Allow the feedback to sink in.
-Provide opportunities for trainees to think things through for themselves and reflect on their learning.
+- allow the feedback to sink in and provide opportunities for trainees to think things through for themselves and reflect on their learning.
 Listen empathetically.

-Here are some ideas that will help you give good feedback.
+Watch this video for some ideas that will help you give good feedback to your trainees.